everpeace/cookbook-mesos/README.md

 See See [here](http://mesos.apache.org/documentation/latest/configuration/) for available options or the output of of `mesos-master --help`.

 ### mesos::slave
-configure slave configuration files.
+configure slave configuration files and start `mesos-slave`.
 If you choose `mesosphere`, `node[:mesos][:prefix]` would be overridden by `/usr/local` because mesosphere package installs deploy files to the directory.

 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-slave-env.sh`